aravic/6.829-pset-3/README.md

 ### Traces
 We've provided you with few sample traces in `network/traces/cellular` folder for you to run simple experiments with your ABR algorithm.
-We've also provided a much larger set of traces which we call for you to do a more thorough evaluation.
+We've also provided a much larger set of traces for a more thorough evaluation.
 All of these traces will be downloaded and placed in the right folders in the setup phase after you've run `install.sh`.
 If you think this didn't happen for you then look for the commands that download these traces towards the end of `install.sh`